 SAV provides greater visibility and deepened debate across borders to a rising generation of strategic thinkers on the subcontinent.
 Contributors put forth innovative analysis, challenge misperceptions, and engage in respectful, thoughtful commentary to enhance understanding of the region.
-SAV editors engage contributors in a thorough, collaborative review process to ensure their voices are heard by scholars and policymakers in Islamabad, New Delhi, Washington, and beyond.
-Views presented on SAV do not necessarily reflect the institutional positions of the Stimson Center.
+The SAV editorial team, headed by Managing Editor Akriti Vasudeva, engages contributors in a thorough, collaborative review process to ensure their voices are heard by scholars and policymakers in Islamabad, New Delhi, Washington, and beyond.
+The views and opinions expressed on South Asian Voices are those of the authors and do not necessarily reflect the positions of the Stimson Center.

 SAV does not offer financial compensation to authors.
 However, it does work to promote visibility of their work throughout South Asia and the United States.
 High quality submissions will be prominently featured on the site, engaged with by leading experts, promoted through social media, discussed in SAV podcasts, and cross-published in other leading online platforms or magazines.